 If you are still looking for candidates on career sites, your recruitment strategy sure needs a makeover.
-Although you can still find top notch candidates, it’s not a failsafe strategy for the long term.
+Although you can still find top-notch candidates, it’s not a failsafe strategy for the long term.
 Now, it’s time to leverage recruitment technology to source better, so that the quality talent can filter down to screening and finally, the selection.
 In 2019 and beyond, you must focus on investing in recruitment tools that can manage end to end recruitment for you, all under a single dashboard.
-Just imagine, how much time you can save if you can manage all candidates, send them interview invites, conduct interview assessments and roll out offers; all from one single place.
+Just imagine, how much time you can save if you can manage all candidates, send them interview invites, conducting interview assessments, and roll out offers; all from one single place.

 5. Value & Interests Overlap

 The moment a candidate walks-in for an interview, they start framing a perception about your organization.
 From how you walk them through the position, the people, and the company culture; it’s going to decide whether they would join or not.
 Even if they do, you can never be sure if they are going to stick or not.
 Lynette Campbell, founder of Zoomers Employment Services, “One challenge is understanding the values of the candidate in order to match them with the company culture.
 This is because I believe that people apply for jobs out of need, but they leave due to mismatched values.
 Conducting a simple interest assessment or a Skills and Values assessment will help recruiters identify an applicant’s motivations.”